 Tanner in his first start for Lafayette College as a freshman in 2015

-Since 2017, Tanner has lost 140 pounds and has fell in love with running.
-He has completed a multitude of races including The Hartford Marathon in 2019 and The Disney Marathon in 2020.
+Since 2017, Tanner has lost 140 pounds and has fell in love with running and nutrition.
+He is a Certified Nutrition Coach by the National Academy of Sports Medicine.
+This has allowed him to help others reach their fitness dreams.
+In his brief running career, he has completed a multitude of races including The Hartford Marathon in 2019 and The Disney Marathon in 2020.
 Tanner also prides himself on running for a cause.
 This past April, Tanner ran 100 miles in 35 hours for the National Alliance on Mental Illness.
 His most recent ultra venture occurred from June 12th until June 18th.
 Tanner and his cousin, Jordan Tucker, ran 260 miles from the US/Canada border to Bloomfield, Connecticut benefiting Foodshare which is a non-profit organization fighting hunger in the Greater Hartford Connecticut area.
 They spent 60 hours and 50 minutes on their feet and averaged a 14 minute pace over the course of 260 miles.
 Tanner's story is a true testament of discipline and hard work, but it was not an overnight change.
 Throughout his journey, Tanner had many triumphant moments, but also numerous failures that molded him into the person he is today.
 Tanner adapted the mantra "It's a Process" back at the start of his weight loss journey and continues to use this phrase in his everyday life.

 "The only difference that separates success from average is a relentless desire to attain excellence."